What is the Construction Industry Scheme?

 A subcontractor who is registered will have a 20% deduction rate.

 This figure increases to 30% for those who are not registered.

 There will also be some subcontractors who have a ‘gross payment’ status set at 0%, in which case you will pay them in full and then it is up to them to pay their own tax and NI at the end of the tax year.

-For further information on CIS tax, read our How does Construction Industry Scheme tax work? page.
+For more information on this, read our Construction Industry Scheme tax rates page.

 We hope you found this page useful.
 If you have any further questions on CIS or anything else, our team of experts are available to answer any queries, so give us a call on 01442 795 100 or email firstname.lastname@example.org.